Student job in the Netherlands

 To qualify for a job as a student buddy, you need to meet the following requirements:

-• You can reflect on your actions and adjust your actions accordingly;
+• You can reflect on your actions and adjust them accordingly.

-• You can encourage and motivate fellow students, to give them feedback, to confront them and to set requirements;
+• You can encourage and motivate fellow students, give them feedback, confront them and set requirements.

 • You are available for an average of three to four hours a week.